eltorocorp/nobslogger/README.md

 *Values applied in a more narrow context.
 Typically within a package, or other "sub-module" within a service.*

 - Site: *The general region to which logs for the current context apply.*
-- Operation *The general operation being performed within this region of the system."
+- Operation *The general operation being performed within this region of the system.*

 ## Log Entry Level
 *Values that are specific to a discrete log entry.*